 Notice something very important here: at resistor R_4 , the polarities for the respective mesh currents do not agree.
 This is because those mesh currents (I_2 and I_3) are going through R_4 in different directions.
-Normally, we try to avoid this when establishing our mesh current directions, but in a bridge circuit it is unavoidable: two of the mesh currents will inevitably clash through a component.
 This does not preclude the use of the Mesh Current method of analysis, but it does complicate it a bit.
+Though later, we will show how to avoid the R_4 current clash.
+(See Example below)